nots1dd/litemuSH/README.md

 -> ffplay and ffprobe (part of ffmpeg family)

--> smenu [AUR PACKAGE] or [github](https://github.com/p-gen/smenu)
+-> gum [AUR PACKAGE] or [github](https://github.com/charmbracelet/gum)

 -> bc (basic calculator) [AUR PACKAGE]

--> Common unix utils like grep, awk and jq
+-> Common unix utils like grep, awk, wc and jq

 ### Features (Currently)
 1. Very light weight (no bloat)
 2. Efficient extraction of a downloaded song's metadata (thumbnail, duration and lyrics only for now)
-3. A basic yet clean tui to interact with
+3. A basic yet clean tui to interact with thanks to gum
 4. Essential options like Pause, Play, Quit, volume control are implemented
 5. Other modes like `kill and return` and `silent return` and `lyrics view` are also available